 - Incident command

-- Specialized equipment operation (e.g., aerial platforms, breathing apparatus)
+- Operating specialized equipment (like aerial platforms and breathing apparatus)

 Physical and Mental Qualifications

-To become a firefighter, you need more than just physical strength and bravery.
-You also need mental toughness and emotional strength to deal with tough situations.
+Being a firefighter requires more than just physical strength and courage.
+You’ll also need mental resilience and emotional stability to navigate the tough situations you’ll face.

 Physical Fitness Standards

-Firefighters must be in top shape to do their job well.
-They need to pass tests that check their strength, endurance, and agility.
-These tests include:
+Firefighters must be in peak physical condition to tackle the demanding nature of their job.
+You’ll need to pass various tests that assess your strength, endurance, and agility, including:

 - Lifting and carrying heavy equipment